gemechisworku/GemechisWorku/README.md

 - 👋 Hi, I’m @GemechisWorku
-- 👀 I’m a software engineering graduate from Addis Ababa Science and Technology University
+- 👀 Bachelor of Science in Software Engineering
-- 🌱 I’m currently working as a Information System Graduate Trainee at Cooperative Bank of Oromia
+- 🌱 I’m currently working as a Associate Card Banking Officer at Cooperative Bank of Oromia
 - 💞️ I’m looking to collaborate on website and mobile app development projects primarly as a backend developer (specialized in Java and Nodejs) ...
-- 💞️ I'm am also a flutter developer with a solid experience in working with firebase, and Google Map API
+- 💞️ I'm also a flutter developer with a solid experience in working with firebase, and Google Map API
+- 💞️ I'm open to collarate on data science and data analystics projects, skilled in SQL, Python
 - 📫 You can reach me out via:
 -     email: game.worku@gmail.com
 -     phone: +251937745414 ...